Roy Crawford: Honours and recognitions

-Crawford was born in Northern Ireland, and gained a BSc, PhD and DSc from Queen's University.
-In 1998, he was elected as a Fellow of the Royal Academy of Engineering, and in 2005 he was elected as a Fellow of the Society of Plastics Engineers.
-Only 227 Fellows have been elected worldwide to this Society since it was established in 1946.
+In 1998, Crawford was elected as a Fellow of the Royal Academy of Engineering, and in 2005 he was elected as a Fellow of the Society of Plastics Engineers.
+Only 227 Fellows have been elected worldwide to this society since it was established in 1946.
 In the 2015 Queen's Birthday Honours, Crawford was appointed a Companion of the New Zealand Order of Merit, for services to tertiary education.

+Personal life and death

 A British national and permanent resident of New Zealand, Crawford was married with three children.
 He died on 23 June 2016, aged 67 years.
+His funeral took place on 1 July at Manukau Memorial Gardens Chapel, and a memorial service for him was held at University of Waikato on 6 July.